 A voltage step applied to the grid of a tube produces a step in plate current.
 This drops back by about 3% in tenths of a second.

 Electrolysis occurs in the cathode, the emission drops, the potential minimum near the cathode retreats towards the cathode and the plate current decreases.

-Tube pulse amplifiers have slow speed networks to equalise the effect.
+Direct coupled tube pulse amplifiers have slow speed networks to equalise the effect.

 The ECC82 low mu double triode has been a workhorse since the late forties.

 The ECC88 is a high slope medium mu frame grid tube.

 The very small grid cathode spacing in frame grid tubes causes breakdown problems - especially during warm up.

 In the absence of cathode emission, an estimate of the electric field strength, E, at the cathode is given by:-